One person transported after crash; Airline Highway open between Coursey, Dawnadale after closure

 BATON ROUGE — One person was transported by Baton Rouge EMS after a Friday morning crash on Airline Highway in front of Costco, officials said.

-The road was closed to traffic between Coursey Boulevard and Dawnadale Avenue but the road opened back up around 7:35 a.m., the Louisiana Department of Transportation and Development said.
+The road was closed to traffic between Coursey Boulevard and Dawnadale Avenue but the road reopened around 7:35 a.m., the Louisiana Department of Transportation and Development said.

 Northbound traffic on Airline was being diverted at Coursey.